s20002-pjatk/ASI_project_s2002/README.md

 After installation of the anaconda software, create a new virtual evironment in Anaconda Navigator.
 Use the requirements.txt to create new environment by typing in Anaconda Prompt:

-$ conda create --name <env> --file requirements.txt
+$ conda create --name ASI python=3.8.13 -y

-The new enrvironment comprises all necessary libraries to run the application: numpy,pandas and pycaret.

-To activate new environmet , type in the fllowing command in Anaconda Prompt:
+The next step is to activate new environmet.
+It can be done by typing in the fllowing command in Anaconda Prompt:

-(base) C:\Users\saras>conda activate ASI
+$ C:\Users\saras>conda activate ASI

+In order to run the application it is neccessary to install the following libraries: numpy==1.19.5 pandas==1.4.2 pycaret==2.3.10

+they can be  installed in the virtual environment by typing in Anaconda Prompt:

+$ pip install <library>==<version>

 To run the application type in  Anaconda Prompt the following command:
-(ASI) C:\Users\saras> python wine_classifier_mod2.py
+$ python wine_classifier_mod2.py

 Make sure that Anaconda Prompt points the correct location where the file is stored.

+In case of evaluating new data, they should be stored in the data folder and named "batch_no.csv".

 ## 4. Authors <a name="authors"></a>